aabilov/lsml2_final_project/README.md

 ## Project documentation

-The goal of this poject is to classify amazon.com book reviews between negative and positive.
+The goal of this poject is to classify amazon.com reviews between negative and positive.
+See "Dataset description" section for dataset overview.
+It utilises fine-tuned BERT model to classify reviews between positive and negative.
+BERT was trained on Google Colab, see file ```LSML2_Abilov_Alikhan.ipynb```.
+After beeing trained, pickle file was extracted.
+To download pickle file, see "How to reproduce" section.
+After that, HTML frontend was developed using FastAPI.
+This API with pickle file and other files is then composed into docker file (see ```Dockerfile```).

 ## How to reproduce

 1) Dowload everything as one directory